Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		An IAM identity represents a user, and can be authenticated and then authorized to perform actions in AWS.

 	+	#####	Assumable access
+		To assume a role, the user must meet the requirements outline in the IAM policy.
+Role access can be granted to IAM users or federated users.

 ### Managing EC2